FIWARE/tutorials.Merge-Patch-Put/README.md

 well.

 The idea of Partial Update **PATCH** at an attribute level is to aim for data consistency.
-If a sub-attribute such as `observedAt` is omitted, then it is **not** removed and the existing value remains.
+If a sub-attribute such as `observedAt` is omitted, then it is **not** removed, and the existing value remains.
 A user is forced to deliberately delete such data using other means.

 The idea of Partial Update **PATCH** at an Entity level is to aim for temporal consistency.
 It is necessary to resupply